 communication barriers and difficulties in managing or reporting these challenges

-At NAME OF SCHOOL we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example,....
-SCHOOL TO EXPLAIN STEPS TAKEN TO GIVE ADDITIONAL SUPPORT TO PUPILS WITH SEND.
+At St Joseph’s we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example laptops or ipads can be provided to support.

 Anti-Bullying/Cyberbullying

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
+We keep a record of known bullying incidents which is shared with and analysed by the Local Governing Board.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.

-School to review, add and amend to reflect its individual context and approaches.

 The Headteacher and the DSL consider the individual circumstances of each case of bullying, and will implement child protection procedures if appropriate.

 The subject of bullying is addressed at regular intervals in PHSE/R(S)E, throughout the school curriculum, and in liturgies and assemblies.
-School to review, add and amend to reflect its individual context and approaches.

 Racist Incidents

 Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and report them in line with LA and Trust protocols.
-School to review, add and amend to reflect its individual context and approaches.

 Radicalisation and Extremism